iguannalin/congratti/public/thesis.md

 experiences or to surround myself with smooth objects in order to pacify myself.

-In the book *Are We Human?* writers Beatriz Colomina and Mark Wigley theorize that the well-designed domestic product became a form of "art therapy for a traumatized nation: ‘Good design' offers ‘good life,' a galaxy of happy, self-contained objects for people who do not feel safely contained and cannot be sure of life itself" (Colomina and Wigley 101).
+In the book *Are We Human?* writers Beatriz Colomina and Mark Wigley theorize that the well-designed domestic product became a form of "art therapy for a traumatized nation: 'Good design' offers 'good life,' a galaxy of happy, self-contained objects for people who do not feel safely contained and cannot be sure of life itself" (Colomina and Wigley 101).
 Perhaps the human User is someone who is generally happy to consume and keep consuming, with bottomless desire, someone who keeps working in order to keep buying so that they can stay happy.